 The danger here, I think, is sounding like Pollyanna, because there are some very hard truths at the heart of this.
 I think of someone I love who has just turned 89.
 She is brought to tears because she hates not being able to do the things she once did easily.
 Opening a jar, walking down a hall without feeling that her balance is iffy.
 What do we do with some of the really painful facts about human beings getting old?

-So the prospect of an aging doesn't erase that.
-It just says, let's balance it out because maybe the person who can't open - or struggled open - the peanut butter jar can also sit down and write the most beautiful poem you'd imagine.
+So the perspective on aging doesn't erase that.
+It just says: Let's balance it out because maybe the person who can't open — or struggled to open — the peanut butter jar can also sit down and write the most beautiful poem you'd imagine.
 Or can speak in five different languages or can counsel a younger person in the family in ways that are really profound.
-So then that issue of the peanut butter jar or the you know the daily aches really recede into the background.
-You realize in some ways those are somewhat trivial compared to the great value and meaning that people have.
+So then that issue of the peanut butter jar or the daily aches really recede into the background.
+You realize in some ways, those are somewhat trivial compared to the great value and meaning that people have.
 But you have to really have your eyes open to this.

 It's true.
-I would say the existential issues we face are absolutely death, although I will say that as you get older, the fear and the terror and panic of death - for most people, not everyone, but for most people - begins to recede.
-It's not something - I work with people in their 80s and 90s - it's not something they talk a lot about.
+I would say the existential issues we face are absolutely death, although I will say that, as you get older, the fear and the terror and panic of death for most people — not everyone, but for most people — begins to recede.
+I work with people in their 80s and 90s, it's not something they talk a lot about.

 But the deeper existential issues they do talk about have to do with loneliness, feeling bereft — especially when pain is mixed in there — and that sort of suffering.
 And that's exactly where I feel the formula that I've worked on comes into play.
 And it's not my formula in particular, but it's just the general formula of when you get to know someone on a deeper level, when you celebrate aging, by necessity, form a connection with them.
 That is the great salve for the existential aspects of loss and loneliness.